History of Portsmouth F.C.: World War II and post-war (1939–1948)

 The FA Cup competition was resumed for the 1945–46 season, but the resumption of the Football League had to wait one more year.
 Portsmouth, as a Division One team and as the "current" holders (from 1939!), were drawn to play against Birmingham City in the Third Round stage.
 The first leg of the tie was played at Birmingham's St. Andrew's stadium on 5 January 1946 and resulted 1–0 in Birmingham City's favour; the second leg at Fratton Park ended 0–0 on 9 January 1946, with Birmingham City winning 1–0 on aggregate.
 The FA Cup trophy was not to stay with Portsmouth for an eighth consecutive year and was returned to the Football Association in time for the 1946 FA Cup Final, in which Derby County were the winners and awarded the trophy.
+The FA Cup trophy would not return to Portsmouth's trophy cabinet for another sixty-two years, when Portsmouth defeated Cardiff City 1−0 in the 2008 FA Cup Final.

 The Football League finally resumed in 1946–47.
 Portsmouth had capitalised on the footballers called up to serve in the Royal Navy and Royal Marines in the war years and recruited some of them.
 In this way, they had the pick of some of the best.
 Portsmouth ended the 1946–47 First Division season in 12th place.
 On 1 May 1947, manager Jack Tinn left Portsmouth, with Bob Jackson taking over the role on the same day.

 The second post-war Football League season resumed under manager Bob Jackson in 1947–48.
 This was also the first season Portsmouth wore red socks, which replaced their traditional black socks; this was an idea proposed by the club's honorary president, Field Marshal Montgomery, who had suggested that Portsmouth should wear red socks to commemorate the sacrifice of British servicemen lost in war.
 Red is traditionally the colour of the British Army and also of the Remembrance poppy flower, and so Montgomery's idea was adopted by Portsmouth at the start of the season.
 Bob Jackson's team finished in 8th place at the end of the 1947–48 First Division season.